-At the end of December 2017, the United States Congress voted and the President signed into law major federal tax law changes Tax Cuts and Jobs Act of 2017 (TCJA) effective for tax year 2018.
-Among other things, the TCJA substantially reduces the corporate income tax rate to 21 percent, effective January 1, 2018.
-Each state public utility commission, with jurisdiction over the areas that are served by Unitil's electric and gas subsidiary companies, has or is in the process of issuing procedural orders directing how the tax law changes are to be reflected in rates, including requiring that the companies provide certain filings and calculations.
-Unitil is fully complying with these orders and will make any necessary changes to its rates as directed by the commissions.
-The FERC has opened a rulemaking proceeding on this matter (described below).
-The Company believes that the ultimate resolution of these matters will not have a material impact on its financial position, operating results or cash flows.
+On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (TCJA) was signed into law.
+Among other things, the TCJA substantially reduced the corporate income tax rate to 21 percent, effective January 1, 2018.
+Each state public utility commission, with jurisdiction over the areas that are served by Unitil's electric and gas subsidiary companies, has issued procedural orders directing how the tax law changes are to be reflected in rates, including requiring that the companies provide certain filings and calculations.
+Unitil has complied with these orders and has made the required changes to its rates as directed by the commissions.
+The FERC has also opened a rulemaking proceeding on this matter which has been addressed in a rate settlement filing by Granite State (described below).
+The Company believes that these matters are substantially resolved and will not have a material impact on its financial position, operating results, or cash flows.

-In Maine, Northern Utilities' Maine division has recently completed a base rate case (described more fully below).
-The MPUC had issued a procedural order indicating that the tax law changes were to be reflected in its calculation of final rates for the Company, and the final order in that docket incorporated the lower tax rates.
+In Maine, Northern Utilities' Maine division recently completed a base rate case (described below).
+The MPUC's final order in that docket incorporated the lower tax rates in the calculation of rates for the Company.

-In New Hampshire, Northern Utilities' New Hampshire division has a base rate case proceeding pending (described below), and the NHPUC issued an order directing the Company to show how the tax changes can be effected within the schedule for the rate case.
-On April 6, 2018, Northern Utilities filed a proposed comprehensive settlement agreement among the Company, the Staff of the Public Utilities Commission and the Office of Consumer Advocate which includes the effect of the tax changes in the calculation of the agreed upon revenue requirement.
-With respect to Unitil Energy, the NHPUC directed the Company to make a filing by April 1, 2018, showing the effect of the tax law changes on rates.
-On March 16, 2018, the Company filed for its annual step increase pursuant to the provisions of its last base rate case, and included in that filing proposed adjustments to account for the tax changes.
-This proposal remains pending.
+Similarly, in New Hampshire, Northern Utilities' New Hampshire division recently completed a base rate case proceeding (described below).
+The NHPUC's final order in that docket approved a comprehensive settlement agreement among the Company, the Staff of the Public Utilities Commission and the Office of Consumer Advocate which included the effect of the tax changes in the calculation of the revenue requirement.
+With respect to Unitil Energy, on April 30, 2018 the NHPUC approved the Company's annual step increase pursuant to the provisions of its last base rate case, which included adjustments to account for the TCJA's income tax changes.